lehtiolab/proteogenomics-analysis-workflow/README.md

   + Isobaric quantification type used and activation (leave out for no isobaric quant)

     ```
-    # default is NO isobaric quant.
-Use below or tmt6plex, tmt2plex, itraq8plex, itraq4plex
+    # default is NO isobaric quant (label-free).
+Don't use this option unless for tmt10plex, tmt6plex, tmt2plex, itraq8plex, itraq4plex
     --isobaric tmt10plex
     --activation hcd  # default else use cid, etd
     ```